-This is not a default setup for most platforms or devices, and is challenging and costly enough — with it's own considerations in backup, searching and restoration — so much so, that probably still only a small percentage of people, organisations and devices do this.
+This is not a default setup for most platforms or devices, and is challenging and costly enough.
+Encryption has further considerations in backup, searching, and restoration — so much so, that probably still only a small percentage of people, organisations, and devices do this.

-Thankfully, privacy has now become a feature, and although Apple isn't perfect by a long stretch of the imagination, their direction and defaults are generally a good baseline for what you should aim for with and alternative platforms too.
+Thankfully, privacy has now become a feature, and although Apple isn’t perfect by a long stretch of the imagination, their direction, and defaults are generally a good baseline for what you should aim for with any alternative platforms too.

-Anything stored on a cloud service will generally not use encryption-at-rest by default, so it is up to you to assess the value and security expectations for that data, and preferably use at least private keys stored in your password manager, two-factor authentication, and ideally open-source and peer-reviewed encryption wrapping mechanisms, such as Cryptomator.
-It's up to you to assess the value of your data privacy to you, but an awareness of these things and options to protect is necessary to minimise your chances of any accidental or malicious leakage.
+Anything stored on a cloud service will typically not use encryption-at-rest by default.
+It is up to you to assess the value and security expectations for that data, and preferably use at least private keys stored in your password manager, two-factor authentication, and ideally open-source and peer-reviewed encryption wrapping mechanisms, such as Cryptomator.
+It’s up to you to assess the value of your data privacy to you, but an awareness of these things and options to protect is necessary to minimise your chances of any accidental or malicious leakage.

 If you don’t already use a password manager, you really, really should!

-Browser default password managers are pretty basic and the minimum possible protection ,only in that they make it easier to use different passwords on all websites without remembering them - but a dedicated application and browser extension will always be better — they will sync across devices and different browsers, and you can update your device to use these instead for handy auto-fill too.
+Browser default password managers are pretty basic and the minimum possible protection, only in that they make it easier to use different passwords on all websites without remembering them.
+A dedicated application and browser extension will always be better — they will sync across devices and different browsers, and you can update your device to use these instead for handy autofill, too.

 Again, I’ve written more on this subject for business on the same subject, and it’s highly recommended reading to include in your awareness of the same in the Password Security Policy 2FA/MFA section at Brandlight.org.